 Many financial advisers are not fiduciaries and therefore have no such obligation.
-Some approach their practice simply as a means to make sales and collect sizable commissions and fees.
 They sell all kinds of products like mutual funds, annuities, structured notes, limited partnerships, hedge funds and managed futures.
 We sell no products, collect no commissions and have no sales quotas or selling bonuses.
 We want no conflicts like these to cloud our judgment when making investment decisions for our clients.

 For most, “conservative” means investing in cash and perhaps bonds.
 Conventional wisdom supports this: bonds are always more conservative than stocks and one can’t go wrong holding on to cash.
 But is this always the case?Learn More